JNU to hold convocation after 46 years

 The university has put up the pro forma for registration to Convocation 2018.
 The university's Rector-II Satish Chandra Garkoti is heading a panel to oversee the conduct of the event.

+In a notification posted on its website, the university said that the second convocation will be held on August 8 at its Convention Centre.
+"All research scholars, who have completed the requirements for the Ph.D. degree, between January 1, 2017, and June 30, 2018 are eligible for the conferment of Ph.D. degree at the convocation," it said.

-The university is also planning continue holding the event every year and is also mulling to include other degrees.
+The university is also planning to continue holding the event every year and is also mulling to include other degrees.

-First convocation of the university was held in the year 1972, when G Parthasarathi was the Vice Chancellor.
+The first convocation of the university was held in the year 1972, when G Parthasarathi was the Vice Chancellor.
 Noted actor and theatre personality Balraj Sahni had given the convocation address.